servidge/snowflakes/README.md

-# snowflakes
+# Snowflakes
-snowflakes, bits and pieces, trivia, thoughts, in bash, perl, vbs, whatever. ,
+Snowflakes, bits and pieces, trivia, thoughts, in bash, perl, vbs, whatever.

-scripts which i use at work, home, elsewhere.
+Scripts which i use at work, home, elsewhere.
 Mostly for a single use.

 ### Bash
 * telegram2_uid.sh - Send telegram messages to one or several USERID from Bot.